PHACDataHub/infra-core/vertex-workbench-template/docs/bucket.md

 ### Key Security Features

+Key security features enabled in the [terraform modules](../bucket.tf) include:

-- **Uniform Bucket-Level Access:** Disables ACLs and grants access to the bucket and the data it contains through bucket-level IAM policies.
+**Uniform Bucket-Level Access:** Disables Access Control Lists (ACL) and grants access to the bucket and the data it contains through bucket-level IAM policies.

+Access to buckets and objects inside can be granted either by ACLs or configuring IAM policies.
+Unless there are specific requirements such as fine-grained access control to objects in the bucket, [Google reccomends configuring IAM](https://cloud.google.com/storage/docs/access-control/lists#iam-vs-acl).

-- **Force Destroy:** When set to `false`, prevents the automatic deletion of the GCS bucket if it contains data.
+**Force Destroy:** When set to `false`, prevents the automatic deletion of the GCS bucket if it contains data.
 This acts as a safeguard against accidental data loss during bucket deletion, requiring manual intervention for deletion.

-- **Public Access Prevention:** Prevents GCS buckets from being exposed to the public.
+**Public Access Prevention:** Prevents GCS buckets from being exposed to the public.
 Enforces access only through Access Control Lists (ACLs) or, as in this case, IAM policies.

+[Google reccomends](https://cloud.google.com/storage/docs/public-access-prevention#should-you-use) preventing public access to buckets:

+> Use public access prevention if you know your data should never be exposed on the public internet.
+To provide the most security to your resources, enforce public access prevention at the highest possible level of your organization.

-- **Beyond Corp:** Enable a zero trust security model in the future, through [`BeyondCorp`](https://cloud.google.com/beyondcorp) to restrict user access to the project resources based on [user and device identity](policies-and-procedures.md).
+**Beyond Corp:** [Enable context aware access](https://cloud.google.com/beyondcorp) to data in the future by restricting access to GCP resources based on the IP address of the machine accessing the resource.